-The Annual General Meeting of the Company also represents the principal forum for dialogue and interaction with all shareholders.
-At each Annual General Meeting, the Board invites and allocates sufficient time for shareholders to participate in the question-and-answer session.
+The Annual General Meeting of the Company represents the principal forum for dialogue and interaction with all shareholders.
+At each Annual General Meeting, the Board welcomes questions from shareholders who have an opportunity to raise questions or share their views regarding the proposed resolutions and the Company's business and affairs, either informally or formally before or at the AGM.